popnfresh234/cc_restaurant/content/blog/online-order-faq/index.md

 ![](chrome_rcqwhdskcr.png "[Change Order Time] window pops up and Click on [Yes, change time] button.")

-2. Click to choose the date of the delivery and roll down to choose the time you'd like to pick up .
+2. Click to choose the date and the time you'd like to pick up .

 Click the  "change (mmm. dd (0:00pm.)" button.